jabedbd/AI-Poem-Writer/README.md

 Just download the index.php from this repository, upload and run the script on any php supported server :)

+# Languages

+Currently this program can write poem in two language, which is Bengali and English.
+If you want to train this program to your own language simply contact me.

 # Note

 Don't take this project as serious, it's a fun project.
 Or you can make this fun project to a serious project.